 - Mobile- and tablet-friendly design

-For example: An employee onboarding checklist should be just 2-3 clicks away for a new hire or their manager.
+An employee onboarding checklist should be 2-3 clicks away for a new hire or their manager.

 Seamless integration with HR tools